NateEag/nateeag.com/pages/work/interview-questions.md

   control?"
 "What's their task tracker?"
 "Is deployment automated?"
 "Do they have automated tests?"
 "Do they do manual QA?"
 "Do they have CI/CD?"]

+* Does your health insurance cover my family's current providers?
+  [straightforward logistical question that matters a lot to me]

 * Can I see the employee handbook? [if the answer is not "here you go", that tells you something about company transparency and culture]